 - This working group will focus on the role of carbon offseting in reaching UF’s carbon neutrality goal and practical and creative ways to finance sustainability initiatives throughout campus.

 - This working group will focus on campus and commuter-related transportation emissions, bicycle and pedestrian infrastructure, and other sources of transportation-related emissions.

 - This working group will focus on UF’s ability to respond to climate-related hazards with the goal of avoiding long-term environmental and economic risks, and the role of resilience in UF’s strategic planning.

 - This working group will focus on the climate change literacy of the UF community, access to academic materials that educate students on this topic, and opportunities to link UF climate action to research, scholarship, and both curricular and co-curricular education.

 Each of the Working Groups will be made up of select staff and faculty across campus as well as four open call seats: a faculty, staff, undergraduate, and graduate student seat.
 Interested in applying for an open call seat with a Working Group?
 Learn more here.

 The Planning/Support Team (made up of Office of Sustainability staff and Strategic Planning Consultant, Trust.) will oversee the coordination of the Working Group meetings.
 The Advisory Board will provide guidance and feedback as needed to the Working Groups throughout the process.

 The process for updating the UF CAP officially launched in the Spring of 2021 after community listening sessions were held in 2020.
 This process is expected to continue through 2021 and include several stages of development, review, and community engagement before submission for approval in December of 2021.
-Click the diagram above to expand and view more details about the expectations for this process.
+Click the diagram above or review the outline below more details about the expectations for this process.

-Input gathered from the Climate Action Plan Listening Sessions in February and December of 2020 is currently being compiled and will be available in the coming weeks.
+A summary document of comments gathered from the Climate Action Plan Listening Sessions in February and December of 2020 can be reviewed here.